-- a.
-Every Onyx electric actuated valve is tested at final assembly. - i.
-The valve is flanged and pressurized to max working pressure stated on Order Acknowledgement + 10%. - ii.
-Electric actuator is powered up.
+Every Onyx pneumatic actuated valve is tested at final assembly.

+The valve is flanged and pressurized to max working pressure stated on Order Acknowledgement + 10%.

-iii.
-Limit switches are set here at the factory.
-Don't monkey with them.
+Limit switches (if provided) are set here at the factory.

-- iv.
-Torque limits are set here at the factory. - v.
-Positioners and position re-transmitters are calibrated here at the factory and should not require any adjustment in the field. - vi.
-Actuator is operated for 15 minutes.
-Amp draw and temperature rise are checked in ensure that they are within specified limits. - vii.
-Valve should be plug & Play.
-You should only have to connect electric power and command signals and valve should be ready to operate. - b.
-When you start an electric actuated valve especially electric valves in modulating service you should monitor valve operation for the first few hours to ensure that you are not exceeding the actuator's rated duty cycle.
+Positioners and position re-transmitters are calibrated here at the factory and should not require any adjustment in the field.

+Valve should be Plug & Play.
+You should only have to connect electric power and/or command signals and valve should be ready to operate.
-8. Duty Cycle

 Pneumatic actuators can cycle at high speed, continuously, with no mandatory rest period.
-Electric actuators cannot operate this way.